Evidence for a three-dimensional quantum spin liquid in PbCuTe$_{2}$O$_{6}$: Data availability

 \section{Data availability}

-Raw powder neutron diffraction data were measured on the time-of-flight diffractometer WISH at the ISIS facility, Didcot, UK.
-Raw powder and single crystal inelastic neutron scattering data were measured on the time-of-flight spectrometer LET also at the ISIS facility.
-Single-crystal inelastic neutron scattering data were also collected on the triple-axis spectrometers ThALES with the flat cone option at the Institut Laue-Langevin, Grenoble, France, and MACS II at the NIST Center for Neutron Research, Gaithersburg, USA.
-All other raw and derived data used to support the findings of this study are available from the authors on request.
+Powder neutron diffraction data were obtained on the time-of-flight diffractometer WISH at the ISIS facility, Didcot, UK.
+Powder and single crystal inelastic neutron scattering data were measured on the time-of-flight spectrometer LET also at the ISIS facility.
+Single-crystal inelastic neutron scattering data were also collected on the triple-axis spectrometers ThALES with the flat cone option at the Institut Laue-Langevin (data available at Ref.~\cite{https://doi.org/10.5291/ill-data.4-05-662}), Grenoble, France, and MACS II at the NIST Center for Neutron Research, Gaithersburg, USA.
+All the raw and derived data that support the findings of this study are available from the authors upon reasonable request.